The Livest Dog at UFC Vegas 47: Jason Witt | MMA Manifesto

 We started off the year on the wrong foot with a couple of wrestlers not getting the job done.
 However, I’m going right back to the wrestling with this pick as I think there’s an advantage to be exploited here.

 Jason Witt has some excellent wrestling.
 He took Bryan Barberena down eight times in their recent fight.
 Additionally, he has a 100% takedown defense.
-He’ll be fighting Philip Rowe, who is a guy who is confident in his jiu jitsu, but will have to likely work off his back for that to work here.
-Not only that, but his wrestling and jiu jitsu has failed him in the past.
+He’ll be fighting Philip Rowe, who is a guy who is confident in his jiu-jitsu but will have to likely work off his back for that to work here.
+Not only that but his wrestling and jiu-jitsu have failed him in the past.
 He gave up two takedowns on as many attempts against Gabriel Green and lost a decision as a result.
 I think Witt can replicate that offense and control this fight here – winning you some dog money in the process.

 2022 Record: 0-2